Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-C/US011/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+As an agent,I want to list real estate purchase orders to accept or decline a purchase order for a property.
+After accepting or declining, an email notification should be sent to the customer.